Nasturtium Jewel Mix 30 seeds

 Deadhead spent blooms to keep the plants producing new bloom throughout the summer.
 When grown as a potted plant, nasturtiums may need to be cut back by mid-summer to keep them looking neat.
 The plants will bounce back after a severe pruning, so you don’t have to go easy on them.

 The flowers and leaves of nasturtiums are edible and rich in vitamin C. Both the leaves and blooms have a peppery flavor.
 Most often the leaves are used as part of a green salad and the blooms are used as plate garnish, and they also make a great ingredient to use to create flavored vinegar.

 Nasturtiums are a natural pest repellent and will protect garden vegetables from harmful pests when planted as a companion plant.
 These colorful flowers will repel aphids, squash bugs and cucumber beetles so they won’t start home steading in your home garden and devour your plants.

 The roots of nasturtiums also increase the nitrogen level in garden soil and help to improve plant growth by strengthening plant roots.
 This hard working annual is a must-have in an organic vegetable garden for both pest control and soil amending.

 The plants will develop their own flower seed pods, after the flowers are spent, but they are not a self-seeding plant.
-Harvest the pea-sized seed pods and spread them out in a single layer in a warm, dry place for the winter.
-Come spring, you will have your own nasturtium seeds to plant and save yourself a little money.
+Harvest the pea-sized nasturtium seed pods and spread them out in a single layer in a warm, dry place for the winter.
+Come spring, and if you want to grow nasturtiums again, you will have your own nasturtium seeds to plant and save yourself a little money.